At Inspira Health Vineland Medical Center, patients receive compassionate, personalized care and...Read More

-Chemotherapy is a traditional form of cancer treatment dating back to the 1950s; since then, these medications have been tested and used many times.
-There are many types of chemo: drugs, some intravenous, others are pills, and your doctor will determine which drugs to administer based on the type, stage and severity of your cancer, as well as your overall health and ability to tolerate these medications.
-At times, genetic testing can be used to determine the best drug option or overall treatment option for you.
+Chemotherapy is a type of cancer treatment that uses powerful drugs to destroy fast growing cancer cells, and prevent them from multiplying.
+Your doctor will determine which drugs to administer based on the type, stage and severity of your cancer, as well as your overall health and ability to tolerate these medications.
+Genetic testing may also be used to determine the best drug option or overall treatment for you.

 Depending on your specific cancer, your chemotherapy treatments may be given in the following ways:

-Chemo is commonly administered in cycles to give the body a chance to rest and recover.
-These chemo cycles may be given daily, weekly, every few weeks, or monthly.
-Since it is hard to predict how you will feel after chemo, it is important to have someone accompany you so they can help you get home safely.
-If you do not have a support person, your Inspira cancer coordinator, social work and other team members can help connect you with needed services.
+Chemo is commonly administered in cycles to give the body a chance to rest and recover., as these drugs can potentially affect healthy cells as well These chemo cycles may be given daily, weekly, every few weeks, or monthly.
+Since it is hard to predict how you will feel after chemo, it is important to have someone accompany you to your appointments so they can help you get home safely.
+If you do not have a support person, your Inspira cancer coordinator can help connect you with needed services.

-While chemotherapy can be quite effective in treating certain cancers, chemotherapy drugs reach and impact all parts of the body, not just the cancer cells.
-Because of this, there can be many side effects during treatment.
-The use of newer and more targeted medications as well as the availability of supportive medications can sometimes lessen symptoms.
-Your care team at Inspira will work to proactively manage any side effects of treatment.
+While chemo can be quite effective in treating certain cancers, they also affect our healthy cells and impact other parts of the body, not just cancer cells.
+As a result, there can be many side effects during treatment.
+Your care team at Inspira will work to proactively manage any side effects of treatment by utilizing supportive medications and holistic approaches.
 Being able to anticipate these side effects can help you and your caregivers prepare and, in some cases, prevent these symptoms from occurring.